 The Disturbed can be a very broad villain type.
 The Joker (see below) could easily be put into this category by some.
 However, we’re given no real insight into why he is the way he is — hence his classification below.
 We define The Disturbed as those with evident psychological problems.
 Norman Bates and Annie Wilkes are perhaps the perfect examples, both of whom are present in the horror genre.
 The key factor for a villain to fall under The Disturbed type is that they showcase some clear inner personality struggles.
 With both Norman and Annie, we see that they have a gentle and sympathetic side.
 We see qualities that make us sympathize with them.
 However, unlike the Anti-Hero type, we clearly do not find ourselves rooting for them by any means.
 This villain type is best represented by the horror and suspense thriller genres, because of the fact that they are disturbed implies that they will clash with the protagonist, often violently and unpredictably.

 Neil McCauley — Heat

 General Zod — Superman II and Man of Steel

-The Equal isn’t as represented in most genres compared to others.
-The Equal shares the same skills, knowledge, and/or savvy of the protagonist, however, the ethics between the two are quite different.
+The Equal is less represented in most genres compared to others.
+The Equal shares the same skills, knowledge, and/or savvy of the protagonist, but the ethics between the two are quite different.
 We know that Zod has the same powers that Superman has.
 They are equal in that respect.
 However, they differ in ethics and morals.
 And for Heat?
 Well, look no further than this iconic scene to showcase how the villain and protagonist are equal.
 In fact, this is another perfect example of a gray area because McCauley is also clearly an Anti-Villain.
 Regardless, let’s look at him in this context as The Equal.

 The Equal is usually found in superhero, action, and thriller genres because it’s enticing to watch two characters with similar characteristics but different ethics and morals going head-to-head, which leads to action and thrills most of the time.